davidwickman/bev-fundraiser/DIGITALOCEAN-DEPLOYMENT.md

 **What you have:**
 - ✅ $4/month hosting
-- ✅ 24/7 uptime with PM2
+- ✅ 24/7 uptime with systemd
 - ✅ Auto-restart on crashes
-- ✅ Updates every 25 minutes (noon to 10pm)
+- ✅ Updates every 25 minutes (noon to 10pm EST)
 - ✅ Pulls live data from Google Sheets
 - ✅ Both Vestaboards display beautifully